Welcome to H2020 REPAiR online handbook of knowledge transfer.

 If a list of ten tips is not enough, or you wish to hear some of them first-hand, this video offers some further advice and inspiration from the REPAiR’s circular economy stakeholders:

-The following list of Eco-Innovative Solutions give you a baseline position to start to transfer these ideas into your region.
+Following this link, Eco-Innovative Solutions give you a baseline position to start to transfer these ideas into your region.
 These solutions are elaborated as part of the REPAiR research project, and are based on literature research, student work and workshops of Peri-Urban Living Laboratories of REPAiR project (i.e., PULL workshops).
 You can use them under the terms of Creative Commons.

 Ado, A., Su, Z., and Wanjiru, R. (2017).
 Journal of International Management Learning and Knowledge Transfer in Africa-China JVs : Interplay between Informalities, Culture, and Social Capital.
 Journal of International Management, 23(2), 166–179.